tylerharter/cs301-projects/spring19/p10/stage2.md

 <img src="imgs/2-35.jpg" width="400">

-#### Question 36 what is the correlation between GDP per capita and death rates?
+#### Question 36: what is the correlation between GDP per capita and death rates?:

-Does this correlation value coincide with the pattern you saw in question 35?
+Does this, correlation value coincide with the pattern you saw in question 35?
 Could you give an interpretation of this correlation?

 **Expected output:**

 `-0.20995846867456752`

-#### Question 37 what is the relationship between GDP per capita and birth rates?
+#### Question 37: what is the relationship between GDP per capita and birth rates?

 Answer with a **scatter plot** with `gap-per-capita` on the x-axis and `birth-rate` on the y-axis.
 Do you observe a pattern between GDP per capita and birth rates?
-It seems that there is a correlation between GDP per capita and inverse of birth rate, so let's plot a scatter plot for that.
+It seems that there is a correlation between GDP per capita and inverse of birth rate, so let's plot a scatter plot for that.:

 **Expected output:**

 <img src="imgs/2-37.jpg" width="400">

-#### Question 38 what is the relationship between GDP per capita and the inverse of birth rates?
+#### Question 38: what is the relationship between GDP per capita and the inverse of birth rates?

 Answer with a **scatter plot** with `gap-per-capita` on the x-axis and `inverse birth rate` on the y-axis.